jillesvangurp/rankquest-studio/README.md

 Rankquest Studio is a web based tool that you can use to benchmark search query metrics for your search APIs.
 You can try the [latest version here](https://rankquest.jillesvangurp.com).

+## Rankquest Cli is Easy

+**Start optimizing your search ranking today**

+- Open [Rankquest Studio](https://rankquest.jillesvangurp.com).
+There is no installation or signup process, all the data is stored in your browser.
+Of course, you can also self host rankquest Studio.
+All you need is a simple web server.
+- Create a search plugin configuration for your search API or play with the demo configurations
+- Use the search tool to create some test cases.
+- Run and explore metrics for your test cases.
+- Export your configuration and testcases and use them on the command line using [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli).

 ## More about Rankquest Studio

 - [What is Rankquest Studio](src/jsMain/resources/about.md) - An introduction to the features of Rankquest Studio